ChrisPayneHome/LOTR-Network/README.md

 ### Character Names <a name="characters"></a>

 This project relies heavily upon the JSON file of character names taken from <a href="https://www.scarymommy.com/lord-of-the-rings-names">here</a>.
 Although if a better list is available, we should use that list.
+There may also be some work to develop a csv files that contains alternate names.

 ### Books <a name="books"></a>